JackMechem/midi-to-key/README.md

 ## Usage <a name="usage"></a>

-> Note: If there are any errors when trying to simulate keystrokes, try running with sudo.
-This is because midirun accesses `/dev/uinput` directly.
+###### :warning: If there are any errors when trying to simulate keystrokes, try running with sudo.
+For a user to run MidiRun without sudo, they will need read and write permissions to `/dev/uinput`.
+[Possible Solution](https://stackoverflow.com/questions/11939255/writing-to-dev-uinput-on-ubuntu-12-04)

 ### Help Page <a name="help-page"></a>